What matters to you.

 How it works:

-Purchase a ticket and we will send you the link to the recording of this event and the tasting kit which includes 6 mini bottles of Italian wine.
+Purchase this package and we will send you the link to the recording of this event and the tasting kit which includes 6 mini bottles of Italian wine.
 Once the wine arrives, play the recording and taste along with Rick Steves and our sommelier.
 You choose the time and place!
 Snuggle up on the couch, set up in the kitchen, or gather your friends for a fun night in!
 We know you'll enjoy this lively evening.

 Here's what attendees had to say about the event in February: